asantaballa/sqltrickniques/README.md

 * FindInProcedures: Script to find string in procedures.
-* SpToTempTable: Get arbitrary results of a stored procedure into a temp table,
+* SpToTempTable: Get arbitrary results of a stored procedure into a temp table.

+--